 Course Syllabi and Standard Course Outline (SCO) Policies

 Faculty must comply with the latest Academic Senate Policy on the minimum information that needs to be included in SCOs and course syllabi.
 In addition, CBA SCOs and syllabi must conform to the Master SCO Narrative for CBA Core Curriculum Courses.

 Department Committee Memberships

-Download the Department of Marketing current Committee Membership assignments (Excel format).
+Download the Department of Marketing current CBA & Marketing Committee assignments (Excel format).

 Department RTP Document

 RTP candidates should use the Department of Marketing RTP Document as a guide in preparing their various review files (e.g., Retention, Tenure).
-Some current faculty may be governed by the previous RTP Document, approved in 1998.
-These documents are also used by RTP committees in evaluating candidates.
+This document is also used by RTP committees in evaluating candidates.